PTSD Awareness Month: Common Symptoms, Diagnosis, And Treatment

 Over 70% of US adults experience a traumatic event at some point, amounting to over 223 million people.
 After a traumatic event occurs, it can be natural to feel sad, anxious, or fearful for some time before it subsides.
 However, for some, trauma has a lasting impact, causing fear and distress to remain and accompanying other symptoms that can affect everyday life for months or years.
 When this occurs, it may be a sign of post-traumatic stress disorder (PTSD).

-Approximately one out of six people in the United States are diagnosed with post-traumatic stress disorder at some point during their lives.
+Approximately six out of 100 people in the United States will have post-traumatic stress disorder at some point during their lives.
 Not everyone who has experienced trauma will have PTSD, but a significant percentage does.
 In honor of these numbers, it can be essential to increase awareness and support of what PTSD is and how it can impact individuals and their loved ones.

 June is Post-Traumatic Stress Disorder Awareness Month, a time to be more conscious of the disorder and its associated symptoms and raise PTSD awareness.
 In honor of increasing the visibility of this trauma-related stress disorder, consider looking further into the definition, statistics, diagnosis, and treatment options surrounding PTSD.